-- Book scheduled for publication in fall of 2017: Sane Singing: A Guide to Vocal Progress.
+- Book published in 2018: Sane Singing: A Guide to Vocal Progress.
 Sane Singing is a guide to finding training that works, as well as giving advice on how to assess one’s own vocal progress.

 - Tenor with Cantate Chamber Singers.